kendriyavid/kendriyavid/README.md

 # 💫 About Me:
-"Backend developer with expertise in Node.js, Go, and cloud technologies such as AWS and Azure.
+developer with expertise in Node.js, Go, and cloud technologies such as AWS and Azure.
 I specialize in building scalable web applications, implementing machine learning models, and creating efficient terminal-based utilities.
 Passionate about problem-solving, performance optimization, and contributing to open-source projects.
-Always eager to learn and explore new technologies to deliver impactful solutions."<br>
+Always eager to learn and explore new technologies to deliver impactful solutions.<br>

 ## 🌐 Socials: